adibgpt/mic-hackathon/submission.md

 ### Topic 2: New Problems for Real-world Materials Imaging and Spectroscopy

 If you are interested in exploring ML for your own datasets—whether this is a particularly interesting static and dynamic STEM dataset, AFM image of butterfly wings or working catalyst, or mass-spectrometry dataset—this section is for you.
-Please (Rama, can you provide guidelines on how the data should be submitted—data object + Colab that can open it, statement that data should be and remain open under ???? license, etc.?
-Also, these should be submitted before the hackathon by November 1, presumably).

 ### Topic 3: Creating Instructional Tutorials